SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 ~~~~~~~~~~~~~~~~~~~

 Properties aren't restricted to simple stored values, however.
-Structs and classes can also define *computed* properties,
+Classes and structure types can also define *computed* properties,
 which do not actually store a value:

 .. testcode:: storedAndComputedProperties